bbauska/TUMx-DWAPNx/README.md

 information back to our data and keep it consistent.

-Now let\'s take a look how we
+Now let&apos;s take a look how we

 can use D3 to add new elements to our graphic.